-In late 2001, after the fall of the Taliban and almost three decades of conflict, Afghanistan faced a daunting set of challenges.
-From this dire state, very significant progress has been made.
-By 2010, the government of Afghanistan initiated the Kabul Process, which aims to support full Afghan leadership and responsibility for the development of Afghanistan over the coming years.
-The Afghan government has initiated 23 National Priority Programs (NPPs) covering such areas as governance, service delivery and infrastructure.
+Afghanistan faces a daunting set of challenges after almost three decades of conflict.
+By 2010, the Government of Afghanistan initiated the Kabul Process, which aims to support full Afghan leadership and responsibility for the development of Afghanistan over the coming years.
+The government has initiated 23 National Priority Programs (NPPs) covering such areas as governance, service delivery, and infrastructure.
 The government asked donors to align their programs with the NPPs to coordinate and target development efforts in support of principles of aid effectiveness.

-The World Bank’s current engagement with Afghanistan is determined by the Interim Strategy Note (ISN), which is closely aligned with the government’s Afghanistan National Development Strategy (ANDS).
-World Bank support to Afghanistan over 2012-2014 will be based on supporting the delivery of some of the country's most important national priorities.
-It is also grounded in helping the government manage the critical transition from security and development dominated by the international community to one led by the government of Afghanistan by the end of 2014.
-World Bank Group support will be provided around three themes:
+The World Bank’s current engagement with Afghanistan is determined by the Interim Strategy Note (ISN), which is closely aligned with the government’s Afghanistan National Development Strategy.
+World Bank support to Afghanistan over 2012-2014 is based on supporting the delivery of some of the country's most important national priorities.
+It is also grounded in helping the government manage the critical transition from security and development dominated by the international community to one led by the government by the end of 2014.
+World Bank Group support is provided around three themes: